thevickypedia/stress-injector/README.md

 ## Insights:

 ### CPU Stress:
-* To achieve CPU stress, I have used multiprocess, looped for the # of logical cores, triggering an infinite loop on each core.
+* To achieve CPU stress, I have used multiprocess, looped for the number of logical cores, triggering an infinite loop on each core.
-* The infinite loop will run for a given # of seconds provided by user.
+* The infinite loop will run for a given number of seconds provided by user.
-* Mean-while the `cpu_percent` from `psutil` runs (dedicated thread) in an infinite loop with kill signal set to `False` calculating the current CPU utilization on each CPU core.
+* Mean-while the `cpu_percent` from `psutil` runs (dedicated thread) in an infinite loop calculating the current CPU utilization on each CPU core.
+* The dedicated thread runs for 3 seconds in addition to the number of seconds provided by the user.
-* Once the given # of seconds have passed, the `kill_signal` is set to `True` and some painful steps to _gracefully_ stop the `multiprocess` and multi-thread.
+* Once the given number of seconds have passed, the `multiprocess` and `thread` that was initiated to monitor CPU usage are stopped.

 ### Memory Stress:
 * In this script, I have used `numpy.random.bytes` which are sampled from uniform distribution.